webqit/quantum-js/README.md

 Above, the "if/else" construct is bound to any references in `testExpr`.
 An update event for any of these gets the construct evaluated again to keep the contract.
 So, the "test" expression (`testExpr`) is run, then, the body of the appropriate branch of the construct is executed as a block.

-An “else/if” block is taken as a standalone contract nested within the “else” block of a parent “if/else” contract.
+An “else/if" block is taken as a standalone contract nested within the “else" block of a parent “if/else" contract.
 In other words, the two forms below are functionally equivalent.

 ```js
 if ( testExpr1 ) {